Unofficial Historical Website for the Palace Hotel, San Francisco.

 It is not often that I come across an artifact from the hotel that still retains its history like this does.

 Born in 1882, John McGinnis Williams was the first manufacturer of plywood in Queensland, Australia.
 In 1918 when the war was over he decided to visit plywood mills in Oakland, California to research improvements for his manufacturing processes.
 He left Australia by the ship Ventura and arrived at San Francisco in January 1919.
 His accommodation was none other than the Palace Hotel!
 Upon his departure, he forgot to return his hotel key.
 A few weeks later, he returned to Australia on the Ventura via Honolulu and Pago Pago.
 At the same time the Spanish Flu arrived.
 From Sydney he travelled by train but was stopped at the New South Wales/Queensland border and quarantined for 7 days.
 Eventually, the Palace Hotel key and fob below ended up in Brisbane, Australia.
 After his passing, the key and fob went to his daughter, Julie, through which I purchased it in 2021.
 She was kind enough to share her father's story and photos of him as well.
-While I am not always certain that Palace keys and fobs belong together or were changed out over the years, it is certain that this is the exact set that was used in 1919.
-The only mystery is that there is no room number listed, and the key is awfully small, which makes me wonder if it wasn't used for another room.
+While the fob was definitely used in 1919, I can't help but think he changed the key out at some point for one of his own.
+There is no room number listed, and the key is awfully small, which makes me wonder if it was a personal key to a lock of his or something else.
 I took this piece back to the hotel in 2022 and photographed it throughout the rooms and Garden Court.

 Photo No. 1: Wallangarra Quarantine Station on the border of New South Wales and Queensland (Possibly with the key in his pocket in this image).
 John had to share a tent with three other people.
 He is the one seated on the ground with the pipe.
 Note the souvenirs displayed on the tent.